Is Hockey a Dangerous Sport?

 It involves two teams of players competing on an ice rink, using sticks to shoot a puck into the opposing team’s goal.
 While hockey can be a fun and exciting sport to watch and play, it also carries a high risk of injury due to its physical nature.

-Hockey Injuries: Understanding the Risks and Prevention
+#Hockey Injuries: The Risks and Prevention

 There are several risks associated with playing hockey, including: